JINJOON LEE: CHAMPAGNE SUPERNOVA

 JINJOON LEE

 BB&M is pleased to present Champagne Supernova, a solo exhibition by media artist Jinjoon Lee.
-Borrowing its title from the iconic 1995 Oasis track, the exhibition conjures the euphoric yet melancholic symbolism of youth, fame, and disappearance.
-This poetic metaphor, widely echoed in pop culture, reemerged in 2003 as the name of a peculiar supernova, SN 2003fg, which defied the mass limits of standard stellar explosions—a dazzling detonation described as “bursting like champagne.”
-Lee draws from this dual legacy to reflect on the paradox of contemporary existence: that our brightest moments often contain the seeds of their own rapid extinction.
+Invoking the iconic 1995 Oasis track, the exhibition conjures the euphoric yet melancholic feeling of youth, fame, and evanescence.
+This poetic metaphor, widely echoed in pop culture, re-emerged in 2003 as the name of an extraordinary supernova, SN 2003fg, which defied the mass limits of standard stellar explosions—a dazzling detonation described as “bursting like champagne.”
+Lee draws on this ambivalent reference to reflect on the paradox of contemporary existence: that our brightest moments often contain the seeds of their own rapid extinction.

-In April 2025, Lee garnered international attention with Good Morning Mr. G-Dragon, a project that transmitted an AI-generated video—based on the iris data of a globally renowned K-pop artist—alongside his music into deep space.
-Champagne Supernova extends this trajectory, presenting the culmination of Lee’s long-standing exploration of the iris as a cosmic portal that dissolves the boundaries between the self and the universe.
+In April 2025, Lee garnered widespread attention with Good Morning Mr. G-Dragon, a project that transmitted into deep space, via satellite, an AI-generated video based on the iris data of the K-pop icon, along with his music.
+Champagne Supernova extends this trajectory, presenting the culmination of Lee’s long-standing exploration of the iris—the proverbial window into the soul—as a cosmic portal that dissolves the boundaries between the self and the universe.